Relintai/voxelman/README.md

 You can find a demonstration project here: https://github.com/Relintai/the_tower

-It supports both godot 3.2 and 4.0 (master).
+It supports both godot 3.2 and 4.0 (master [last tested commit](https://github.com/godotengine/godot/commit/b7e10141197fdd9b0dbc4cfa7890329510d36540)).
 Note that since 4.0 is still in very early stages I only check whether it works from time to time.

 ## Optional Dependencies